Lapstone, New South Wales: Glenbrook Tunnel

-The Lapstone Hill Hotel
+Lapstone Hill Hotel

-The land occupied by the present RAAF base was originally owned in the 1870s by John Lucas (1818 - 1902), He built a country retreat on the land called Lucasville, close to his private Lucasville railway station, but sold the property to Charles Smith.
-Smith built his own house, called Logie, higher up the hill, above the railway and Lucas’s little cottage.
-Charles Smith died in 1897.
-Logie house and estate was inherited by his son Colin.
-In 1921 Logie and its estate were bought by Herwold Kirkpatrick and his brother-in-law.
+The land occupied by the present RAAF base (which is not within the bounds of modern day Lapstone, but is within the bounds of the larger "Lapstone Hill") was originally owned in the 1870s by John Lucas (1818 - 1902).
+He built a country retreat on the land called "Lucasville" close to his private Lucasville railway station but sold the property to Charles Smith.
+Smith built his own house, called "Logie", higher up the hill above the railway and Lucas's little cottage.
+Smith died in 1897.
+The "Logie" house and estate were inherited by his son Colin.
+In 1921, "Logie" and its estate were bought by Herwold Kirkpatrick and his brother-in-law.
 Kirkpatrick was a well known architect and from the late 1920s he set out to transform the Logie Cottage and grounds into a luxury Hotel.

-The Lapstone Hill Hotel was officially opened in 1930 and was a major Art Deco luxury hotel.
-The grounds of some 6 hectares (15 acres) were ‘tastefully planned with lawns, flowers, fruit and vegetable gardens, with water pumped from the Nepean River far below.
-The Hotel had great views of the Nepean River and offered views of the Sydney metropolis.
-The hotel was extremely fashionable all throughout the 1930s.
-The Hotel was noted for adverting the benefits of the mountain environment on ones health, and attracted many people from Sydney that wanted to escape the city life.
+The Lapstone Hill Hotel was officially opened in 1930 and was a major art deco luxury hotel.
+The grounds of some 6 hectares (15 acres) were planned with lawns, flowers, fruit and vegetable gardens, with water pumped from the Nepean River far below.
+The hotel had views of the Nepean River and offered views of the Sydney metropolis.
+The hotel was extremely fashionable throughout the 1930s.
+The hotel was noted for adverting the benefits of the mountain environment on people's health and attracted many people from Sydney who wanted to escape city life.
+In 1930 the first Talkie movie in Australia premiered at Lapstone Hotel.

+In September 1938, Lapstone hotel hosted the second British Commonwealth Relations Conference, organised by the Royal Institute of International Affairs (Chatham House).